Ben-Roach/BrainSharp/README.md

 <sup>Fuck.</sup>

 In case you change your mind, I've made BrainSharp.
-It includes a code executor (with built-in debugger) and a minifer, with more tools on the way.
+The current project provides a code executor (with built-in debugger) and minifer, with more tools on the way.
+Each tool can be used with a simple command-line interface.

+---

-## Executor
+### Executor

 `BrainSharp.exe -e <path> [options]`
 - Execute a Brainfuck source file.